-Frederic C. DyBuncio has been a member of the BOD since August 2011, and has served as its Vice-Chairman since August 2012.
-He is concurrently the President and Chief Executive of SM Investments Corporation and 2GO Group, Inc. and Vice Chairman of CCC.
-Prior to holding the post, he was a career banker who spent over 20 years with JPMorgan Chase and its predecessor institutions.
+Frederic C. DyBuncio has been a member of the Board of Directors since August 2011, and has served as its Vice-Chairman since August 2012.
+He is concurrently the President and Chief Executive Officer of SM Investments Corporation and 2GO Group, Inc. He was formerly a career banker who spent over 20 years with JP Morgan Chase and its predecessor institutions.
 During his stint in the banking industry, he was assigned to various executive positions where he gained substantial professional experience in the areas of credit, relationship management and origination, investment banking, capital markets, and general management.
-He has worked and lived in several major cities including New York, Seoul, Bangkok, Hong Kong and Manila.
-He graduated from Ateneo de Manila University with a Bachelor of Science Degree in Business Management and finished a Master's Degree in Business Administration program from the Asian Institute of Management.
+He has worked and lived in several major cities including New York, Seoul, Bangkok, Hong Kong, and Manila.
+He graduated from Ateneo de Manila University with a Bachelor of Science degree in Business Management and finished a Master's degree in Business Administration program at the Asian Institute of Management.

-Adrian Paulino S. Ramos has been a member of the BOD since July 2007, and has served as its President since April 2015.
+Adrian Paulino S. Ramos has been a member of the Board of Directors since July 2007, and has served as its President since April 2015.
 He is concurrently the (i) President/Chief Operating Officer and Director of Anglo and Vulcan Industrial & Mining Corporation; (ii) Vice-President and Director of Alakor; (iii) Vice President/CFO of NBSI; (iv) Corporate Secretary/Director of Alakor Securities Corporation; (v) Treasurer/Director of Peakpres Corporation, UPMC and Alakor Securities Corporation; (vi) Director of CCC, The Philodrill Corporation and Zenith Holdings Corporation.
 He graduated from Ateneo de Manila University with a Bachelor of Science Degree in Management (Honors Program), Cum Laude and a Master's Degree in Business Administration (with Distinction) from the Kellogg School of Management, Northwestern University, Majors in Decision Sciences, Analytical Consulting and Accounting Information and Management.